hiltmon/hiltmon.com/source/_posts/2013-04-10-google-analytics-for-status-board.markdown

 I wanted to see the 7-day Hiltmon.com web stats from Google Analytics on Panic's new [Status Board app](http://click.linksynergy.com/fs-bin/stat?id=V41G*FiMqjc&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=https%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fstatus-board%252Fid449955536%253Fmt%253D8%2526uo%253D4%2526partnerId%253D30).
 Here is how I got it to work.

-<span class="light">Update: Also added a script for [Top Pages in Status Board](http://www.hiltmon.com/blog/2013/04/10/top-pages-in-status-board/) and for [Hourly Stats](http://www.hiltmon.com/blog/2013/04/15/hourly-analytics-for-status-board/).</span>
+<span class="light">Update: Also added a script for [Top Pages in Status Board](http://www.hiltmon.com/blog/2013/04/10/top-pages-in-status-board/), for [Hourly Stats](http://www.hiltmon.com/blog/2013/04/15/hourly-analytics-for-status-board/) and for [OS and Browser Stats](http://www.hiltmon.com/blog/2013/04/17/add-ga-os-and-browser-to-status-board/).</span>

 **Warning: Very geeky.
 Use at your own peril.
 Only tested in my environment.**